 I was surprised at the simplicity of CDN configuration within Azure.
 My experience has been focussed on App Service integration, but the steps and points mentioned are universally applicable.
 Azure CDN is a really straightforward service, as it should be to compete effectively with others.

 The shine has been removed slightly for me with the delay in SSL validation.
 That aside, it’s doing what it should do.
 Page load times are reduced (based on some initial testing), performance for those accessing overseas should be improved, I have enhanced DDoS protection, and I (almost) have a free SSL solution to boot.
 Great success!

 I hope you’ve found this post useful.
-As always, feel free to contact me on here, or on Twitter if you have any questions or feedback.
+As always, feel free to contact on Twitter if you have any questions or feedback.
 It’s always welcome!